The Four Naked Women (Dürer): Description

-The differing hairstyles and headdress suggests that the women are from different social classes; differing types of headdresses were often used in medieval and early Renaissance pictures to indicate social and moral aspects of the individual person.
+The differing hairstyles and headdresses suggest that the women are from different social classes; differing types of headdresses were often used in medieval and early Renaissance pictures to indicate social and moral aspects of the individual person.
 This was especially so in Nuremberg, where guidelines on the matter were issued by the Nuremberg council.
 The woman on the left wears a Haube (a type of bonnet, in German a Festhaube), usually the preserve of married women.
-The woman to the far right, facing the viewer, wears a long folded veil (Schleier), indicating that she comes from the middle-class.
+The woman to the far right, facing the viewer, wears a long folded veil (Schleier), indicating that she comes from the middle class.

-At this early stage in his life, Dürer was struggling with both the restrictions of drawing for engraving, and the portrayal of nudes.
-Compared to his nudes in the near contemporary Small Fortune which shows a female satyr nursing her infant, or The Penance of St John Chrysostom, the current work seems more reliant on Renaissance proto-types, although they are, according to art historian Charles Ilsley Minott "taller, sturdier, and more graceful."
+At this early stage in his life, Dürer struggled with the restrictions of drawing for engraving and the portrayal of nudes.
+Compared to his nudes in the near contemporary Small Fortune which shows a female satyr nursing her infant, or The Penance of St John Chrysostom, the current work seems more reliant on Renaissance prototypes, although they are, according to art historian Charles Ilsley Minott "taller, sturdier, and more graceful."

 Interpretation

 As with many of Dürer's engravings, the intended meaning or source is unclear; although it has been subject to wide scholarly analysis, no real consensus has emerged.
 Possible interpretations range from the four seasons and the four elements, to Aphrodite (represented here by the woman to the right wearing a myrtle wreath) and the Graces, the Three Fates, or more simply four witches or four girls in a brothel.
-The art historian Marcel Briton suggests that the work may not have any specific meaning, and is simply a portrait of four nudes, "the whim of a young artist annoyed by the puritanical conventionality of his fellow-citizens".
+The art historian Marcel Briton suggests that the work may not have any specific meaning and is simply a portrait of four nudes, "the whim of a young artist annoyed by the puritanical conventionality of his fellow-citizens".

 Because Dürer did not title the work it has been given many titles over the centuries.
 When the painting was first described by Karel van Mander in 1604, he wrote that it contained "three or four nude women, looking just like the three Graces."
 Common titles have included Scene in a Brothel, Scene of Witchcraft, Venus and the Three Graces, The Seasons of the Year, The Four Temperaments, and Diana and Hecate Trivia.